Verily Code of Conduct

 Report any data incidents you witness, including incidents involving health information, immediately.

 Report product-related complaints and adverse events.
 No product is perfect for everyone.
 Users may have complaints or experience adverse events (unexpected medical reactions to our products).
-Verily employees are obligated to report on this kind of feedback to the Quality Assurance or Clinical teams, who will assess whether further reporting to regulatory bodies is needed.
+Verily employees are obligated to report on this kind of feedback to the Verily User Success team, who will initiate triage.
 Follow Verily's policies on reporting product-related complaints and adverse events.

 Be one team